BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

        models.py                  # Django DB models (imports models from SPI adapters) urls.py                    # Django urls mappings
        ⋮
-       application/               # application code; structure follows hexagonal architecture
+       application/               # application code; the structure follows the principles of hexagonal architecture

 The application *directory* structure though goes way deeper.
-From Python perspective, all directories under ``application/`` are **namespace-packages** i.e. there is no ``__init__.py`` in them.
+From Python's perspective, all directories under ``application/`` are **namespace-packages** i.e. there is no ``__init__.py`` in them.
-The namespace packages allow **the tests package structure to follow the application packages structure**.
+The namespace packages allow **the tests packages structure to reflect the application packages structure**.

-The core of a Django application designed by hexagonal architecture principles can be structured as follows:
+The application in the enclosed example is structured as follows:

 .. code-block:: text

-   domain/            # Business domain models, events and services
+   domain/            # Business domain models, services
-     event/
      model/
      service/
-   ports/             # API and SPI ports (interfaces)
+   port/              # API and SPI ports (interfaces)
      api/
      spi/
    adapter/           # API and SPI ports implementation